 Freed holds a civil engineering degree from Union College and a master’s in Landscape Architecture from Harvard University.
 She was a past recipient of the WEPAN Women in Engineering Champion Award recognizing an individual employee in the industry for their volunteer contributions to STEM education.
 Notably, she was previously named a “Woman Worth Watching in STEM” by the Profiles in Diversity Journal.

 Lisa Freed was interviewed in February 2022.

-Alex Fielding is the co-founder and CEO of Ripcord, a robotics company on a mission to take the world paperless.
+Alex Fielding was the co-founder and CEO of Ripcord, a robotics company on a mission to take the world paperless.
+In 2021 he went on to become the CEO and Chairman of Privateer Space.
 He began his career as an engineer for Cisco Systems and Apple, where he worked on multiple generations of macOS and PowerBook.

 In 2001, Fielding co-founded Wheels of Zeus with Apple’s co-founder, Steve Wozniak; it was sold to Zontrak in 2006.
 Today, Fielding sits on the boards of the CodeWarrior Foundation and the Institute for the Study of Knowledge Management in Education (ISKME) and is on the advisory board of Astra Space.

 Lisa Freed knows that the primary goal of National Robotics Week is to “show students and others how prevalent robots are.
 This week is really meant as an outreach, as a way to educate students and everybody about this rising industry.”

 National Robotics Week is now in its 12th year. “iRobot founded national robotics week in 2010.
 We started working on it in 2009 and it was passed by a Congressional resolution.
 While it is really a robotics week we actually celebrate all of April.
 It was too hard to fit all the events that were happening into just one week,” shares Freed.